piyushagarwal08/Adhoc-ST-2019-/DAY 2.md

 ## TASK ~ :
-  1. Find the date and time of a command from history list as to when it was used
+  1. Find the date and time of a command from history list as to when it was used { set a variable HISTTIMEFORMAT = "%d/%m/%y %T ", save in .bashrc for permanent }
   2. Change/Update history manually at path(/home/adhoc/.bash_history) and show in terminal without logout/reboot
+     { update history and just close the terminal, on reopening terminal changed history will be seen }
   3. What does 2> mean?
   4. Study/Read about Vulture and Firefly
   5. Read/Explore OSI Model 6